bakaneko152/telem/docs/reference/InputAdapter.md

 InputAdapter:addComponentByPeripheralType (type: string)
 ```

-This function calls `peripheral.find(type)` and appends the result to `self.components` with a key of `'type_N'`, where `type` is the specified type and `N` is the current number of assigned components.
+This function calls `component.list(type, false)` and appends the result to `self.components` with a key of `'type_N'`, where `type` is the specified type and `N` is the current number of assigned components.
 Below is the result of calling this function multiple times.

 ```lua
 -- in AutoChestInputAdapter.lua